Become skilled in multiple construction trades to increase your earning potential.

 What can I do afterwards?

-You’ll gain the confidence to either take your studying further and specialise in a particular trade, or become employed within the industry.
+You’ll gain the confidence to either take your studying further and specialise in a particular trade, become employed within the industry or further your career pathway by becoming a building services engineer, civil engineer or quantity surveyor after a few years of experience.
 Our lecturers will help you with your career aim, and the best route for you.

 By phone: 01634 402020